-- In any given year, the "background" PM10 concentration, estimated from non-working days when wind direction is from the landfill (blue bars), is more than twice that observed at the Community monitor.
-This non-working day background value is a direct measurement, bound by the "from Landfill" wind direction sector on Sundays and Holidays.
+- In any given year, the "background" PM10 concentration, estimated from non-working days when wind direction is from the landfill (dark blue bars), is about twice as that observed at the Community monitor.
+This non-working day background value is a direct measurement, bound by the "from landfill" wind direction sector on Sundays and holidays.
 The confidence level in this measurement is high.
-This finding suggests that, even on non-working days, the Landfill is contributing PM10 that is measured by the Landfill monitor, but which is not detected by the Community monitor.
-Note, however, that the background concentration attributed to non-working days, as measured by the Community monitor, increased from Year 3 to Year 4 as well. - The contribution of the Landfill to average PM10 concentrations in the Community decreased by about 50% between Year 3 and Year 4. - The additional regional contribution of PM10 associated with working days (violet bars) increased by a factor of 4 between Year 3 and Year 4, but remained the smallest contributor among the three categories. - The substantial increases in PM10 attributed to the landfill from Year 1 through Year 4 may be associated with increased activity at the Landfill.
-The substantial increases in PM10 attributed to the landfill from Year 1 through Year 4 are not duplicated at the Community monitor; this suggests that the Landfill is a local source that minimally impacts neighborhood- or regional-scale measurements.
+This finding suggests that, even on non-working days, the landfill is contributing PM10 that is measured by the Landfill monitor, but which is not detected by the Community monitor.
+Note, however, that the background concentration attributed to non-working days, as measured by the Community monitor, has continued to increase since Year 3 as well. - The contribution of the landfill to average PM10 concentrations in the Community increased by about 23% between Year 4 and Year 5. - The additional regional contribution of PM10 associated with working days at the Landfill site (medium blue bars) decreased by 15% between Year 4 and Year 5, while that at the Community site (medium orange bars) increased by 17%.
+The regional contribution associated with working days remained the smallest contributor among the three categories for all years. - The substantial trend of increases in PM10 attributed to the landfill from Year 1 through Year 4 at the Landfill site may be associated with increased activity at the landfill.
+The trend stopped in Year 5 when PM10 attribution to the landfill decreased by 28%.
+The substantial increases in PM10 attributed to the landfill from Year 1 through Year 4 are not duplicated at the Community monitor; this suggests that the landfill is a local source that minimally impacts neighborhood- or regional-scale measurements.
+A 23% increase in PM10 attribution to the landfill at the Community site between Year 4 and Year 5 could be due to a change in meteorology (i.e., strong northerly wind on non-working days) or changes at the landfill facility.